Listen to This Article:

 It can be tempting to multitask, chopping vegetables while the chicken browns or mincing herbs while the carrots soften.
 But beginners can easily mistime how long it will take to do their prep work.
 The result could be overcooked meat and undercooked veggies.

 So do what they do in professional kitchens—prepare your mise en place in advance.
-Mise en place means “everything in it’s place” and refers to all of the pre-cooking work.
+Mise en place means “everything in its place” and refers to all of the pre-cooking work.
 It includes gathering your tools, measuring out your ingredients, and doing any prep work, like chopping carrots or trimming meat.

 When this is all done in advance, it makes the cooking part a snap!